kubevirt/kubevirt/docs/components.md

 Such a controller will not be part of KubeVirt itself.

-However KubeVirt might define a Networking TPR along side with a flow description which will allow such a controller seamless integration into KubeVirt.
+However KubeVirt might define a Networking CRD along side with a flow description which will allow such a controller seamless integration into KubeVirt.